Home » Colorado Big Game Draw 2023

-Colorado Big Game Draw 2023
+Colorado Big Game Draw 2024

 Share this article

 Colorado offers the most abundant hunting opportunities of any state, and accordingly is one of the top destinations for western hunters.
-The state is the only to offer true OTC tags on an unlimited basis is many units.
+The state is one of the only to offer true OTC tags on an unlimited basis is many units.
 It also offers limited-entry opportunities for nearly all species, with these tags being allocated through the Colorado Big Game Draw.
 Hunting opportunities include elk, deer, pronghorn antelope, moose, black bear, desert bighorn sheep, Rocky Mountain bighorn sheep, and mountain goat.
 The draw system varies by species, but applications for all species have preference points associated with them.
 The draw is managed through Colorado Parks and Wildlife.

-Event Dates – When is the Colorado Big Game Draw?
+When is the Colorado Big Game Draw?

-The draw opens annually on March 1st, and closes in early April.
-This year the draw closes on April 4th, 2023.
+Below is a table of key draw dates for the big game draw.
 You can track your applications and get reminders in the OnPoint app so you never miss an application.

 EventDate

-Draw OpensMarch 1st, 2023
+Draw OpensMarch 1st, 2024

-Draw ClosesApril 4th, 2023
+Draw ClosesApril 2nd, 2024

 How the Colorado Big Game Draw works